OmGamer3158/gemini-voice-Assistant/README.md

 # gemini-voice-ass
+it is gimini ass in local with wifi <br>
+installion steps:-
-it is gimini ass in local with wifi installion steps:- make sure you installed python 3.x Version and have good nerwork. step 1:- download zip file from relese (link:- https://github.com/OmGamer3158/gemini-voice-Assistant/releases/tag/gemini)
+make sure you installed python 3.x Version and have good nerwork. step 1:- download zip file from relese (link:- https://github.com/OmGamer3158/gemini-voice-Assistant/releases/tag/gemini)